Adaptations Within Adaptations: How the Writer Anna Kavan Ends Up in Charlie Kaufman’s Latest Film

 “Both a labyrinth and a mirror” could just as easily describe the landscape of Kaufman’s film—notably, its climax, set in a high school, where one character’s frenzied search for another transforms into a meditation on the nature of identity.
 It’s almost as though Kaufman was stealthily adapting Kavan’s novel for his film.
 This may give some readers pause, given that Kaufman’s film is already a relatively faithful adaptation of another novel by Iain Reid, with which it shares its name.

 At the same time, I’m Thinking of Ending Things is also a narrative at war with itself—making the contrasts that run through it feel like a feature rather than a bug.
 A scene in which the narrator and Jake parry back and forth about books and movies—including the narrator quoting from the writings of Pauline Kael—also involves an invocation of Ice.
-But that’s not simply a case of literary name-dropping: Ice ends up informing Kaufman’s film in numerous ways.
+But that’s not simply a case of literary name-dropping: Ice ends up informing Kaufman’s film in numerous ways.“Both a labyrinth and a mirror” could just as easily describe the landscape of Kaufman’s film—notably, its climax.

 At the most basic level of Kavan’s descriptions of wintry landscapes could just as easily apply to the omnipresent snow in Kaufman’s film.
 “It was snowing hard.
 I could barely distinguish the nearest ruins, white stationary shadows beyond the moving fabric of falling white,” muses the narrator of Ice.
 “Snowflakes turned yellow like swarms of bees round the lighted windows.”